How To Save Money On Chick Starter Feed

 After The First Week

 After week 1, feed the chicks first thing in the morning and give them fresh water, but don’t give them more feed than they can finish in half an hour to an hour.
 Unless you have too many chicks eating from one container and the weaker ones are still trying to get in for their share, after an hour they will mostly be scratching for fun.
 Leaving a partially full container of feed out all day encourages them to scratch and waste.

 Feed More Often, In Smaller Amounts

 Feed them 3 or 4 times a day from 1 week to 1 month of age.
-Each time you feed them, check back and remove any that hasn’t been eaten.
+Each time you feed them, check back and remove any feed that hasn’t been eaten.
 Make sure that all chicks are getting a chance to eat…if some are still acting hungry, leave the feed for a longer period of time or provide a larger feeder or two feeders.
 (They should have pretty full crops at this point, a bulge on their breast area that is full of food.)

 Keep Feed Fresh, Clean, Dry & Rodent Free

 Don’t buy too much feed at a time.
 Ground feed loses nutritional value over time.
-Some vitamins break down pretty quickly, such as vitamin E (especially important for ducklings), and when feed gets old your flock won’t get proper nutrition.
+Some vitamins break down pretty quickly, such as vitamin E (especially important for ducklings), and when the feed gets old your flock won’t get proper nutrition.
 This means they will need more feed, or another source of vitamins and minerals, to stay healthy.
-Otherwise they may suffer from nutritional deficiencies.
+Otherwise, they may suffer from nutritional deficiencies.

 Lock It Up

 Keep their feed in an airtight, waterproof, rodent proof container and store it in a cool, dark, dry spot.
 Why spend money on feed and then store it in less than optimal conditions?
 It may get moldy, lose nutritional content, or become contaminated with rodent feces…and that’s not helping your flock or your wallet.